BarclayII/AIMv6/doc/labs/lab0-prerequisites.markdown

   * `vim(1)`, `emacs(1)`, `nano(1)`, ~~`ed(1)`~~ are all good choices.
 You
     can also use IDEs as you wish.
 4. Other tools, software and hardware.
-  * ARM developers: make sure you have: (TODO: add hardware and software requirements)
+  * ARM developers: make sure you have:
+    + A working SD or SDHC card.
+SDXC will fallback to SDHC's behavior but is acceptable.
+Zedboard should have an SDHC included.
+    + A USB wire.
+The ones you charge your android phone are just ok.
+You may need an extra wire if you want to try Vivado.
   * MIPS developers: make sure you have:
     + A serial-to-USB converter.
     + A SATA-to-USB converter.